yifanwu2828/Motion-Planning/README.md

 ## 3rd Party Package explanation
 ```
+pip install pqdict     # indexed priority queue with O(log n) updating of any item’s priority level
 pip install tqdm       # progress bar (which might not be very useful in this case)
 pip install icecream   # use for print output
 pip install numba      # use for speed up the calculation of cost and heuristic function
-pip install pyrr       # use for line segment collision checking
+pip install pyrr       # use for line segment collision checking in RRT*
 pip install python-pcl # use for one-to-many collision checking
-                       # and continous collison checking
+                       # and continous collison checking in A* and RRT*
 ```

 ## Example